So, you’re thinking of visiting Kutaisi Georgia? Are you looking for some insider tips and a helpful guide on what to do in Kutaisi?

 If you’re wanting to explore the towns and places surrounding Kutaisi then up to 5 to 6 days would be good.
 Although all these estimations are based on full days of exploring and sightseeing.
 So, if you want to take things a bit slower then adjust to suit your needs.

-Best things to do in Kutaisi
+What to do in Kutaisi Georgia

 There are quite a lot of things to do in Kutaisi and the surrounding areas.
 And most, if not all, can be enjoyed all year round.
 Even on the shortest day of the year, Kutaisi has 9 hours of daylight so you can pack in the activities.